How to keep your plants happy and hydrated during summer?!

 How to know that you are overwatering?

-PLNTS tip: add a water meter to your plants in a pot without drainage hole!
+PLNTS tip: Add a water metre to your plants in a pot without a drainage hole!
+This will make it much easier for you to know when your beloved plant needs a sip.

 Plants make Lisa very happy and she is secretly addicted to buying lots of BabyPLNTS.
 She loves to inspire the community with fun content, from styling tips to plant care to new products!